Hall of Fame

 - 1971

-Still, a three-year letterman for Paul Gregory's Diamond Dawgs, led Mississippi State to its first College World Series appearance as a senior in 1971.
-The Decatur, Ga., native, who passed away in 2004, has the best fielding percentage by a third baseman in MSU history at .972.
+Still, a four-year letterman, has the best fielding percentage by a third baseman in MSU history at .972.
 That same year, he led the SEC with 42 runs scored, 11 home runs and 37 runs batted in.
-For his accomplishments, he was named first-team All-SEC and tabbed a consensus All-American.
+Still’s 1917 season would earn him recognition with a first-team All-SEC selection and tabbed a consensus All-American.

-Still, a three-year letterman for Paul Gregory's Diamond Dawgs, led Mississippi State to its first College World Series appearance as a senior in 1971.
-The Decatur, Ga., native, who passed away in 2004, has the best fielding percentage by a third baseman in MSU history at .972.
+Still, a four-year letterman, has the best fielding percentage by a third baseman in MSU history at .972.
 That same year, he led the SEC with 42 runs scored, 11 home runs and 37 runs batted in.
-For his accomplishments, he was named first-team All-SEC and tabbed a consensus All-American.
+Still’s 1917 season would earn him recognition with a first-team All-SEC selection and tabbed a consensus All-American.